huntergps/handbook-docs/FuseJS/1 - Introduction.md

 # Introduction

-FuseJS is a JavaScript framework for writing cross-platform mobile app business logic.
+$(FuseJS) is a JavaScript framework for writing cross-platform mobile app business logic.

 ## Getting started